 - Inserting Tables and Images

-could then be accomplished using features that people are already familar with.
+can then be accomplished using software that people are already familar with.

 This significantly reduces the learning curve required to build templates and allows Technical and non-Technical staff to create and change the templates.